 Examine the Seed Openers

 Openers help put seeds into the soil, so it’s crucial for the seeder to have well operating openers.
-Even more so, the right size.
-Examine that the spacing and size of the openers are right for the kinds of seeds you’ll be planting, otherwise, the used air seeder will be inoperable for your farming needs.
+Even more so, it’s important that they are the right size.
+Examine that the spacing and size of the openers are right for the kinds of seeds you’ll be planting, otherwise, your John Deere air seeder will be inoperable for your farming needs.

 Inspect the Electronics